Tammy Wynette: Voice

 Wynette had a mezzo-soprano vocal range.
 She was known for delivering singing performances with an emotional vulnerability that has been described as a "teardrop" vocal style.
 This delivery also helped her become billed as the "Heroine of Heartbreak".
 Her original producer was the first to give Wynette the "teardrop" moniker.
 The Country Music Hall of Fame wrote, "Her gripping, teardrop-in-every-note vocal style seemed to weep with emotion, while she elaborated on the theme that suffering ennobles a woman."
 Other publications described Wynette's emotional depth in other ways.
 Rolling Stone wrote, "Tammy could sustain power and complexity, whether whispering in your ear or shoving you up against a wall of sound."
 The New York Times wrote, "When the songs moved toward honky-tonk or old-fashioned weepers, Ms. Wynette did more than navigate the melody dutifully; her voice showed the emotional depth that was smothered elsewhere."
+In 2023, Rolling Stone ranked Wynette at number 127 on its list of the 200 Greatest Singers of All Time.

 Influences

 Before marrying George Jones, Wynette idolized him first as a country singer.
 Her mother owned all of Jones's records and Wynette was fascinated by his phrasing.
 She often sang his songs to pass the time while picking cotton on her family's farm during childhood.
 Wynette also cited female country artists Patsy Cline and Skeeter Davis as early influences on her music.
 Wynette also listened to early recordings of Billie Jo Spears after discovering her music once moving to Nashville.
 She learned to harmonize in the recording studio by listening to Davis's "The End of the World".
-She also cited Hank Williams as an early inspiration.
+She cited Hank Williams as an early inspiration.
 She recalled listening to Williams's records every night.
-Outside of country, Wynette also was influenced by R&B music. she also credited Ray Charles and the Platters as influences on her music.
+Outside of country music, Wynette also was influenced by R&B music.
+She also credited Ray Charles and the Platters as influences on her music.